( in·teg·ri·ty /inˈteɡrədē )

 A man can be a good person, but not dating material for me.
 A man can be morally lazy or integrity conflicted, in that case, he is not my man.

-I told him once I like strong man, I do not mean a man that can lift his own car, but a man that can lift his own burden.
-That can admit he did something wrong, that can show remorse and be patient for his partner to heal from the cuts he inflicted in her heart by breaking her trust.
+I told him once I like a strong man, I do not mean a man that can lift his own car, but a man that can lift his own burden.
+He can admit he did something wrong, that can show remorse and be patient for his partner to heal from the cuts he inflicted in her heart by breaking her trust.

 In a black and white world, my problem is easy, but it is not easily solved